marcsantiago/search_keyword/README.md

     Found bool
 }
 ```
-Result is the basic return type for Search and SearchWithRegx
+Result is the basic return type for Search and SearchWithRegex